Levothyroxine is a treatment for hypothyroidism. It is the generic version of Eltroxin, available as a tablet and oral solution.

 Is it available over-the-counter?

-Levothyroxine is only available to buy in the UK on prescription.
-This can be obtained through our discreet remote consultation service.
+No. Levothyroxine is only available to buy in the UK on prescription.

 Is it right for me?

-Find out by taking our health questionnaire.
+We offer a quick and easy prescription renewal service for underactive thyroid treatment for patients who are already on regular medication.
+Fill in our questionnaire to start your consultation.
 Once your answers have been checked and your prescription approved by our doctor, our UK-based pharmacy will issue your medicine and ship it to your home by 24 hour courier.
-Shipping on all products is made in secured plain packaging to maintain your privacy.

 - GMC Doctors